Brides-to-be who love to travel are always asking me the same question: Can we REALLY afford a Destination Wedding?

 Let’s quickly recap the benefits of destination weddings over traditional weddings:

-They work as a combo: wedding & honeymoon spot
+Destination Weddings work as a combo: wedding & honeymoon spot!

-Usually, you don’t have as many guests so you can make your budget go further, enjoy a more intimate setting, and spend a lot of time with friends & family
+Usually, you don’t have as many guests as you would at a wedding back home so you can make your budget go further, enjoy a more intimate setting, and spend a lot of time with friends & family

 Décor: You don’t even have to think about it…your location is the scenery, beach/mountains/Eiffel Tower—who needs all the extra fancy stuff?